Qualitative Data Analysis and its Value for Businesses

 Of course, it is possible that when participants know they are being observed, they can alter their behavior.
 Still, it’s difficult to mask an intense feeling of excitement or disgust when you see something and are heavily impacted by it!

 Online Focus Groups have also become a reliable way to conduct much of the qualitative research being done in the 21st century and finding qualified participants may be easier than you think because leveraging a market research panel is an excellent option for recruitment and incentivizing participants.

 Coding Qualitative Data

 As mentioned previously, qualitative research unearths the hordes of information.
 Given that this information takes the form of lengthy statements, it isn’t easy to make sense of it once the research has ended.
 The art of data coding though steps in at this point and saves the day.

 In a nutshell, coding refers to assigning a specific value to qualitative data sets that share similar characteristics.

-For instance, if you are a restaurant and are researching customers’ food preferences, you can assign a value of the number 2 to every response that indicates an affinity for Chinese food At the end of your investigation, all you’ll have to do is compile all the responses that have been coded with this number to conclude how many people love this particular kind of cuisine.
+For instance, if you are a restaurant and are researching customers’ food preferences, you can assign the number 2 to every response that indicates an affinity for Chinese food.
+At the end of your investigation, all you’ll have to do is compile all the responses that have been coded with this number to conclude how many people love this particular kind of cuisine.

 Imagine the hassle you would have to face if you didn’t code responses throughout your study and are left digging through hundreds of verbose paragraphs to find which folks said they love dumplings with their meals!